WPsites/WPide/readme.txt

 *   Syntax highlighting
 *   Line numbers
 *   Code autocomplete for WordPress and PHP functions along with function description, arguments and return value where applicable
+*   Colour assist - a colour picker that only shows once you double click a hex colour code in the editor.
+You can also drag your own image into the colour picker to use instead of the default swatch (see other notes for info).
 *   Automatic backup of every file you edit. (one daily backup and one hourly backup of each file stored in plugins/WPide/backups/filepath)
 *   File tree allowing you to access and edit any file in your wp-content folder (plugins, themes, uploads etc)
 *   Create new files and directories